kalitechnik/CC_Midi_SonicPi/README.md

 # CC_Midi_SonicPi
-The basic codes for controlling CC midi in SonicPI Simple examples, with explanations.
+#The basic codes for controlling CC midi in SonicPI.
+#Simple examples, with explanations.
 #Thanx to Sam Aroon for creating SonicPi.#